 Advertising revenue and affiliate links are likely to be some of your biggest earners once you gather a decent audience.
-There are multiple guides available out there to assist you in doing this and maximizing your blog earnings, including Hobby to Pro.

 Starting a blog is a great, fun way of making money from giving online advice, but it takes time and dedication and is very unlikely to get you a quick paycheck.
 The bloggers who are successful will have a long-term approach toward building a highly-profitable business.
 If you’re willing to take the slow road and put the effort in to building your audience and creating a high-quality, popular blog, this could be a great option for you.

 Another slow burner, but an equally legitimate earning opportunity; if you’re truly passionate about giving advice and helping people, you could consider training to become a professional counselor or therapist.

 Many counselors and therapists carry out their appointments online and never actually meet clients face-to-face, so this is definitely a legit way of giving advice online and making considerable money from it.